syalumaglineceline-crypto/uk-house-price-prediction/README.md

 # Forecasting Future Trends in the UK Housing Market

-Machine-learning and neural-network forecasting of UK house prices, developed from an MSc Business Analytics industry project completed with Asset Dreams and subsequently reconstructed as a reproducible technical portfolio project.
+A one-month-ahead UK house-price forecasting project developed from my MSc Business Analytics industry work with Asset Dreams and later rebuilt as a reproducible portfolio project.

-## Project Overview

-This project investigates one-month-ahead forecasting of the average UK house price using historical housing-market and economic data.
+The main focus is simple: use historical housing-market and economic data to estimate the **next month's average UK house price**, while keeping the modelling process realistic, leakage-aware and easy to reproduce.

+> **Final model:** Autoregressive Lasso Regression
+> **Forecast horizon:** One month ahead
+> **Final test MAPE:** ~1.21%
+> **Validation style:** Chronological / out-of-time

+## What this project covers

-The original MSc industry project explored a range of regression, ensemble and neural-network methods for UK house-price prediction.
-The portfolio reconstruction extends that work with a stricter forecasting design focused on chronological validation, leakage-aware feature engineering, reproducibility, explainability and responsible model evaluation.
+The original MSc project explored regression, ensemble and neural-network methods for UK house-price prediction.

-The final workflow covers the full analytical lifecycle from data reconstruction and preprocessing through exploratory analysis, classical machine learning, deep learning, final model comparison and SHAP-based explainability.

-## Forecasting Objective

-The modelling task is to predict the **next month's average UK house price** using information available at the forecast origin.
+For the portfolio version, I rebuilt the workflow around a stricter forecasting setup, with emphasis on:

+- chronological validation instead of random splitting;
+- lagged and rolling time-series features;
+- baseline forecasting models;
+- classical machine learning;
+- neural-network evaluation;
+- SHAP-based explainability;
+- reproducible pipeline code;
+- lightweight MLOps and decision-support components.

 The reconstructed dataset covers monthly observations from **January 2009 to April 2023**.

-The forecasting workflow deliberately avoids random train/test splitting.
-Instead, observations remain in chronological order so that model evaluation more closely reflects how a forecasting system would operate in practice.

 ## Data

-The project combines UK housing-market and macroeconomic indicators from authoritative public sources, including:
+The project combines housing-market and macroeconomic indicators from public UK sources, including:

 - UK House Price Index / HM Land Registry
 - Office for National Statistics
 - Bank of England
 - UK public-sector finance statistics

-The repository includes a reconstructed monthly master dataset, a leakage-aware modelling table, a data dictionary, a source manifest and documented data-quality checks.
+The repository includes a reconstructed monthly master dataset, a modelling table, a source manifest, a data dictionary and basic data-quality checks.

-## Modelling Approach
+## Forecasting setup

+The target is the **next month's average UK house price**.

+The modelling workflow keeps observations in time order so the validation process reflects how a real forecasting system would behave.

-### Forecasting baselines
+### Baselines

 - Persistence baseline
 - Annual-drift baseline
 - 12-month seasonal baseline

-### Classical machine learning
+### Machine-learning models

 - Linear Regression
 - Ridge Regression